crunchmail/dentifrice/README.md

     npm install

 The project ships with a development backend.
 It is a very lightweight python application build with Bottle that exposes two POST endpoints for Dentifrice (image upload and final HTML submission, for checking).
-To run this backend you'll need Python (2 or 3) and virtualenv.
+To run this backend you'll need Python3 and virtualenv.
 Go to the [Python website](http://python.org) to get it if necessary and then :

     (sudo) pip install virtualenv
     # The start.sh script will setup the virtualenv